Our Lovable app leaked every user's data on day one

 How a Lovable-built SaaS shipped with Supabase RLS disabled, why we didn't see it immediately, and what the three-policy fix looks like.

-We build reference Lovable apps to study the patterns the tool ships by default.
-One of them, a multi-tenant invoicing SaaS of the kind a thousand founders launch every week, leaked every user’s data to every other user on day one.
+We audit AI-generated codebases, and to learn what the tools ship by default we also build deliberately broken reference apps.
+One of them, a Lovable-built multi-tenant invoicing SaaS of the kind a thousand founders launch every week, leaked every user’s data to every other user on day one.
 The fix took three SQL policies.
 Finding the bug took most of an afternoon, mostly because we kept looking in the wrong place.

 Login worked.
-The dashboard rendered Alice’s invoices when Alice logged in, and Bob’s invoices when Bob logged in.
-Each user saw exactly their own data.
-The app demoed cleanly.
+The dashboard rendered Alice’s invoices when Alice logged in, Bob’s when Bob logged in.
+Each user saw their own data and nothing else.
+It demoed cleanly.

 The decision Lovable made for us